 Whether or not you choose to work with AI as a writer, it would be worth it to at least know the basics.

-Average Pay for Writers in 2023
+Average Pay for Writers

 Keep in mind, this is writing as a whole, which encompasses many different positions, roles, companies, and skill levels.